 4.2 Regular Meetings; Notice.
 Regular meetings of the Board shall be held from time to time between annual meetings at such times and at such places as the Board may prescribe.
 Notice of the time and place of each such regular meeting shall be given by the Secretary either personally, by certified mail, return receipt requested, by facsimile, electronic means, or by statutory overnight delivery not less than seven (7) nor more than thirty (30) days before such regular meeting.

 4.3 Special Meetings; Notice.
-Special meetings of the Board may be called by or at the request of the Chair or by any two (2) of the Board members in office at that time.
+Special meetings of the Board may be called by or at the request of the President or by any two (2) of the Board members in office at that time.
 Notice of the time, place, and purpose of any special meeting of the Board shall be given by the Secretary either personally, by certified mail, return receipt requested, by facsimile, electronic means, or by statutory overnight delivery not less than twenty-four (24) hours before such meeting.

 4.4 Waiver.
 Attendance by a Board member at a meeting shall constitute waiver of notice of such meeting, except where a Board member attends a meeting for the express purpose of objecting to the transaction of business because the meeting is not lawfully called.

 4.5 Quorum.
 At meetings of the Board, the presence of a majority of the Board then in office shall be necessary to constitute a quorum for the transaction of business.

 4.6 Vote Required for Action.
 Except as otherwise provided in these bylaws or by law, the act of a majority of the Board present at a meeting at which a quorum is present at the time shall be the act of the Board.